The Duluth Undergraduate Research Program Data 1977-2023

 Aaron Archer for 6, Mike Reid for 6, Patricia Hersh for 6, Alison Miller for 6, Jared Bass for 6,

-and 28 others who have participated for at least three summers.
+and more than 30 others have participated for at least three summers.

 Repeated visits by many people fosters a sense of community among the participants despite the wide differences in

 ages.
 Many research papers have been jointly authored by Duluth REU participants subsequent to their participation.